View Tract Details

 Recreation

-On the Log Landing Tract visitors may enjoy biking, hiking, horseback riding, and wildlife viewing on administrative roads, in addition to fishing and hunting.
+On the Mt.
+Gilead Tract, visitors may enjoy biking, hiking, horseback riding, scenic viewing, and wildlife viewing, in addition to fishing and hunting.
+Many of the river access points provide launches for canoes, kayaks, or small boats.

-This tract is part of the Log Landing Wildlife Management Area.
+Mt.
+Gilead is part of the Middle Aucilla Wildlife Management Area.
+Hunting is allowed in permitted areas only.
 For more information on hunting, contact the Florida Fish and Wildlife Conservation Commission at:

 386-758-0525